-Accept the terms and conditions for the licence agreement and click on Next to continue.
+Accept the terms and conditions for the license agreement and click on Next to continue.

-Check all the prerequisites licences and click on Next button.
+Check all the prerequisites licenses and click on the Next button.

 As shown in the image below, create a folder to store all updates to install and also specify the path to install SCCM.
 Click on Next to continue.

-All the updates are downloaded through configuration manager setup downloader and are installed.
+All the updates are downloaded through the configuration manager setup downloader and are installed.